XWang1216/XWang1216.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+> **Optimization is everywhere — learning guides optimization, and optimization improves learning.**
+>

-I am a PhD candidate in Computer Science at Bielefeld University, Germany.
-I submitted my PhD thesis in March 2026 and expect to complete my PhD later this year.
+I am a PhD candidate in Computer Science at **Bielefeld University**, Germany, where I began my doctoral studies in October 2022.
+I expect to complete my PhD in 2026.

+I received both my B.Sc. and M.Sc. degrees in Mathematics from the China University of Petroleum (East China) in 2020 and 2022, respectively.
+In 2020, I visited the University of Calgary, Canada, where I conducted my undergraduate thesis research.
+During my doctoral studies, I have also been a visiting researcher at Westlake University, China.

-My research focuses on the intersection of **evolutionary computation**, **machine learning**, and **combinatorial optimization**.
+My research focuses on the intersection of **Graph Neural Combinatorial Optimization**, **Evolutionary Computation and Heuristics**, and **AI4Optimization**.
 In particular, my work covers the following directions:

 ### 1. Learning-based combinatorial optimization